MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/resource-request-from-cordova-applications/index.md

 ## Sending the request
 Request the resource by using the `send()` method.
 The `send()` method takes an optional parameter to set a body to the HTTP request, which could be a JSON object or a simple string.

+Using JavaScript **promises**, you can define `onSuccess` and `onFailure` callback functions.

 ```js
 resourceRequest.send().then(